A Systematic Lagrangian Formulation for Quantum and Classical Gravity at High Energies: Glauber Gravitational SCET

-Knowing the form of the amplitude allows us to maintain calculational control over both the classical and quantum expansions.
 Notice that a direct calculation of terms which scale as powers of $ \alpha_C$ would not suffice to extract the classical piece since, as we can see from the form of the amplitude, the expansion of the exponent will yield powers of $\alpha_C$ (from the leading term) that will hit quantum terms in the prefactor and generate classical scaling contributions ($\frac{s}{t} \alpha_Q^2=\alpha_C$).
 Figure one shows the general structure of the series.
 We see that the classical contribution skips orders in the PM expansion since we need an extra Glauber exchange to get a factor of $s/M_{pl}^2$ to accompany a quantum suppression of $t/M_{pl}^2$.
 The RRG sums all the logs along the green lines, as each step to the right generates another log, whereas vertical motion does not.
 The bottom green line generates the leading order Regge trajectory.
 These logs can arise from either soft or collinear emissions.
 As we will discuss below in the EFT all diagrams get contributions from soft and collinear partons.
 In the soft sector it is easy to determine which diagrams are classical and which are quantum, as any loop which does not involve an eikonal line is necessarily quantum.
-The RRG running of the soft function sums diagrams which involve adding rungs between Glauber lines will include both quantum as well a classical piece.
-It also sums soft eye graphs which are purely quantum mechanical.
-In the collinear sector the massless parton can split \footnote{When working in the limit where $s \sim m^2$, collinear emissions are no longer relevant and the source always behaves classically, and can be treated as in NRGR \cite{Goldberger:2004jt}.} and the existence of a collinear propagator in every loop is no longer sufficient to ensure classicality.
-Nevertheless, if one is only interested in logs one can calculate solely in the soft sector since the logs are all fixed by the anomalous dimensions which can be calculated by choosing to work either in the soft sector or the collinear sectors \footnote{ In the EFT the full amplitude has no rapidity divergences which cancel between the collinear and soft sectors.}, as will be discussed below.
-As one goes to higher orders in the quantum expansion one must include power corrected Glauber operators which can be lifted up by subsequent Glauber exchange.
-In this paper we will not be working to sufficiently high order for this to be an issue.
+The RRG running of the soft function, which sums diagrams which involve adding rungs between Glauber lines, will include both quantum as well a classical piece.
+It also sums the soft eye graphs which are purely quantum mechanical.

+As previously mentioned, in the collinear sector the massless parton can split \footnote{When working in the limit where $s \sim m^2$, collinear emissions are no longer relevant and the source always behaves classically, and can be treated as in NRGR \cite{Goldberger:2004jt}.} and, as such, the amplitude will become sensitive to the gravitational UV completion even if at large impact parameter.
+The physical picture is analgous to the case discussed above for NRQCD.
+The collinear loop generator a $\log(q^2)$ generating the required non-analyticity to generate a long range force from the contact interaction.